opencontainers/runc/man/runc-restore.8.md

 : Specify an LSM profile to be used during restore.
 Here _type_ can either be **apparamor** or **selinux**, and _label_ is a valid LSM label.
 For example, **--lsm-profile "selinux:system_u:system_r:container_t:s0:c82,c137"**.
+By default, the checkpointed LSM profile is used upon restore.

+**--lsm-mount-context** _context_
+: Specify an LSM mount context to be used during restore.
+Only mounts with an existing context will have their context replaced.
+With this option it is possible to change SELinux mount options.
+Instead of mounting with the checkpointed context, the specified _context_ will be used.
+For example, **--lsm-mount-context "system_u:object_r:container_file_t:s0:c82,c137"**.

 # SEE ALSO
 **criu**(8),